seeewhy/June24_Project/README.md

 git add . adds your updates and saves it in a virtual storage git commit -m " added new files to existing readme" git push origin master

+Top Extensions

+Enable additional languages, themes, debuggers, commands, and more.
+VS Code's growing community shares their secret sauce to improve your workflow.